FIV95/SNHU/CS210/Project3/readme.md

   - `calculateOption1()`: Processes a query by calculating the frequency of a specific item from an `InputDocument`.
   - `readDocument()`: Reads the content of an `InputDocument`.
   - `setOption2()` and `setOption3()`: Generate specific sets of `Product` data for different program options.

+## Usage

+### Setting Up

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Ensure you have the necessary dependencies installed.

+### Running the Program

+1. Compile the project using the provided `Makefile`.
+2. Run the executable.

+### Menu Options

+1. **Set input file path**: Allow the user to specify the file path for the input file.
+2. **Search for an item**: Prompt a user to input the item, or word, they wish to look for.
+Return a numeric value for the frequency of the specific word.
+3. **Print frequency of all items**: Print the list with numbers that represent the frequency of all items purchased.
+4. **Print histogram of item frequencies**: Print the same frequency information for all the items in the form of a histogram.
+5. **Exit the program**: Exit the application.